-At a Web site, customer service might include live chat sales and support.
-To use this, a customer clicks a link requesting to chat with a live person, and a customer service representative answers the request and speaks with the customer through a chat window.
-For e-mail customer service, the customer fills out a form at the Web site or sends e-mail directly to a particular address.
+For every company, customer service is a real – and time-consuming – concern.
+Many businesses support their products through a customer service department.
+This usually means people who answer phone calls from customers, as well as by email or online chat.
+To use the latter, a customer clicks a link requesting to chat with a live person, and a customer service representative answers the request and speaks with the customer through a chat window.
+For email customer service, the customer fills out a form at the website or sends an email directly to a particular address.